 Are there LANL-contaminants in my drinking water that may have washed down fire damaged canyons to the Rio Grande during storm events?

 No. While sediments and the LANL contaminants that adhere to them have been carried into the Rio Grande from fire damaged canyons, the BDD has two protection barriers.
 First, the BDD has advanced notification of stormwater flows and stops diverting river water before the stormwater reaches the BDD intake structure on the Rio Grande.
 Second, the treatment plant has a water treatment process that can remove 99.99% of contaminants.
 Even if stormwater somehow reached the diversion, the treatment plant will reliably remove the contaminants.
 Vigilant monitoring of contaminants, including radionuclides, in the Rio Grande and timely and transparent monitoring results have been, and will continue to be, the central focus of the BDD operations.

 What is the early notification system and why should we have faith in it?

-The early notification system consists of three storm gaging stations that measure arroyo runoff at the following locations:
+The early notification system consists of two storm gaging stations that measure arroyo runoff at the following locations: